bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

--- Called after change of settings including once after script load function script_update(settings) source_name = obs.obs_data_get_string(settings, "source_name")
+-- Called after change of settings including once after script load function script_update(settings) restore_sceneitem_after_shake() source_name = obs.obs_data_get_string(settings, "source_name")
   frequency = obs.obs_data_get_double(settings, "frequency")
   amplitude = obs.obs_data_get_int(settings, "amplitude")
-  init_sceneitem_for_shake()
 end
 ```

+Please note that there is always a slight difference between GUI-related properties and data settings in the OBS API.
+For example, a decimal number is named `double` in data settings while the GUI element is a `float_slider` (with a min, max and step to guide the user).
+A `string` in data settings is edited with a `text` property on the GUI.

-Once the code is updated, reload the scripts, enter the name of the source, and then properties can be modified live:
+Once the code is updated, reload the script, enter the name of the source, and then properties can be modified live:

 ![Shake properties](images/scripting/source-shake-properties.gif)